State change via one-dimensional scattering in quantum mechanics: Introduction

 In one spatial dimension, we consider a two-particle system.
-One of the particles is confined to a box (i.e., an interval) of length L, but the walls of the box are transparent to the other particle, which moves freely on the whole real line.
+One of the particles is confined to a box (i.e., an interval) of length $L$, but the walls of the box are transparent to the other particle, which moves freely on the whole real line.
 The two particles interact via a delta-function potential, which may be attractive or repulsive.
-In the scattering problem that we consider, there is an incoming state, in which the the free particle is incident from the left with a definite energy, and the confined particle is in a particular stationary state of a particle in a one-dimensional box.
+This choice of potential is standard in the literature \citep{boos2018quantum,dollard1978time,erman2018scattering,harrison2016quantum} and is frequently chosen for mathematical simplicity.
+In the scattering problem considered here, there is an incoming state, in which the the free particle is incident from the left with a definite energy, and the confined particle is in a particular stationary state of a particle in a one-dimensional box.
 This incoming state is a product state of the wavefunctions of the two particles, which means that the particles are independent in the distant past, before any interaction has occurred.
 The outgoing state is \textit{not} a product state, however.
 The interaction has correlated the states of the two particles, so that observation of the outgoing state of the free particle determines the corresponding state of the confined particle (assuming that the incoming states were known).

+This setup may be viewed as an idealized analog of a real, quasi-one-dimensional scattering system -- such as quantum wires or quantum dots \citep{vaishnav2006hall, goncharov2014semispectral,jacak2013quantum, kouwenhoven1998quantum,harrison2016quantum} -- which involve particles, such as electrons, interacting with imperfections or internal structures (e.g., alloy scattering \citep{tsetseri2004mobility}, impurity scattering \citep{vaishnav2006hall}, or Fano resonance \citep{kobayashi2003fano}).